 By Business Segment EBIT Adjusted

-Q2 2019 revenues increased by 23%, mainly driven by higher commercial aircraft deliveries, favourable foreign exchange and higher revenues at Airbus Defence and Space.
+Q2 2021 revenues increased 70 percent, mainly driven by the higher commercial aircraft deliveries at Airbus and higher revenues at Airbus Helicopters.

 EBIT (reported) / EBIT Adjusted Reconciliation